Pros And Cons Of Hardwood Floors

 - Added value to your home: Hardwood floors are at the top of the “must have” list for many potential home buyers.
 Trading your wall-to-wall carpet for some wood flooring could increase the value of your house and make it easier to sell when the time for that comes.

 - Durable and long-lasting: A good wood floor can last a lifetime, literally, according to a National Association of Home Builders report on life expectancy of common household components.
 Contrast this with carpet, which the report said should be replaced every 8 – 10 years.
-Additionally, soiled or stained carpet will generally need to be replaced to make it look new again; whereas, wood floors can be refinished if you want to revitalize them, saving you the cost of replacement.
+Additionally, soiled or stained carpet will generally need to be replaced to make it look new again; whereas, you can refinish hardwood floors if you want to revitalize them, saving you the cost of replacement.

 - Easier to clean: Wood floors won’t harbor stains and odors the same way carpet will.
+This means you won’t have to spend time figuring out how to get stains out of carpet or spend time worrying about potential stains throughout your home.
 This can be especially nice if you have kids who are prone to spilling colorful juices.
 As long as you clean up liquids right away and make sure the floor is properly dried, you won’t have any long-term reminders of the time you forgot to double-check the lid on the sippy cup.
 For everyday or weekly cleaning, a vacuum and dust mop are easy ways to keep the floor looking nice.
 For deep cleaning, any commercial hardwood floor cleaner will do the job.

 - It looks nice: There’s something to be said for the aesthetic value wood flooring adds.
 Wood floors add beauty to your home and tend to be easier to pair décor with.
 Plus, wood flooring comes in many different types and colors, which can always be sanded down and re-stained to suit your tastes.